Tangle Floer homology and cobordisms between tangles: Tangle complex and the issue of naturality

 \section{Tangle complex and the issue of naturality}

 In this section we address the issue of naturality in the sense of \cite{JT} for the construction of \cite{AE-1}.
-More precisely, we strengthen our result in \cite{AE-1} and show that for any $\Ring$-module $\Rin$, $\HFT^{\Rin}$ defines a functor from $\ATangleCat$ to $\AModCat$.
+More precisely, we strengthen our result in \cite{AE-1} and show that for any $\Ring$-module $\Rin$, $\HFT^{\Rin}$ defines a functor from $\ATangleCat$ (See Definition \ref{def:ATangleCat}) to $\AModCat$.
 For the most part, the argument of \cite{JT} for the naturality of sutured Floer homology may be copied here without significant modifications.
-More precisely, we need to go through the argument presented in Section 9 of \cite{JT} and check that all statements remain valid, a task that is outlined in the present section.
-This would also help us fix our notation for the rest of the paper.
+In fact, we need to go through the argument presented in Section 9 of \cite{JT} and check that all statements remain valid, a task that is outlined in the present section.